 In such scenarios, a financial gift can help prepare a child to meet challenges that may arise in the future.
 Financial gifts also help children to learn a great deal about how to handle and manage money in the right way to get maximum benefit.

-You can select the financial gift depending on your location, the age of the child, and of course, your budget.
-In fact, some of these financial gifts might even cost you lesser than a toy or board game, book, or some other items.
+You can select the financial gift depending on your location, the age of the child, and, of course, your budget.
+In fact, some of these financial gifts might even cost you less than a toy board game, book, or some other items.

 Some of these ideas are from my personal experience as a parent of two.
 And I can happily testify that these gifts are indeed helping them to date.